Do Go On - 337 - The History of April Fools Day

 Some have proposed that the modern custom originated in France

-in August 1564, when Charles IX decreed that the new year
+in August 1564 when Charles the 9th decreed

-would no longer begin on Easter, as it had been common
+as it had been common throughout Christendom,

-the Christian world, but rather they were moving the start of the year to January 1st.
+but rather they were moving the start of the year to January 1st.

-The Pope did that.
+The Pope did that, do you know that?

 I didn't know that.

-It used to start on Easter whenever that was.
+Used to start on Easter whenever that was.

-See, in the new year, whenever that is,
+See in the new year, whenever that is.

-Yeah, because it was a moveable day.
+Yeah, because it was a movable day,

-Those who clung on to the old ways were the April fools.
+those who clung on to the old ways

 You fucking fool.